Educational Studies - Educational Leadership and Higher EducationDoctor of Philosophy (Ph.D.)

 Preparing Future Scholars in Academia

-The Doctorate of Philosphy in Educational Studies provides academic preparation and professional development for those individuals interested in the study of educational leadership and higher education.
+The Doctorate of Philosophy in Educational Studies with a specialization in Educational Leadership and Higher Education, provides academic preparation and professional development for those individuals interested in the study of educational leadership and higher education.

 This program allows students to choose from three different areas to focus.
 Below are the three concentrations which are available.